Filling a Toddler’s nutrition gaps

 Fiber plays a big role in your child’s digestive health.
 However, Nestlé FITS 2008 found that on a given day, virtually no Toddlers are meeting the recommended daily intake of 19 grams of fiber.

-How to get it: Every day offer whole grains, and fresh, frozen, pureed or canned fruits and vegetables that are the right size and texture for your child.
+How to get it: Every day offer whole grains, fruits and veggies that are the right size and texture for your child.

 Vitamin E is an important antioxidant that helps protect the cells in the body from damage.
 According to Nestlé FITS 2008, about half of year-old Toddlers are not getting the recommended amount of Vitamin E from the foods they eat.

 How to get it: Foods that have Vitamin E include vegetable oils (canola, corn, soybean), avocados, whole grains and some leafy green vegetables (spinach, broccoli).
-Fortified products like GERBER® GRADUATES® Lil’ Crunchies—Apple & Sweet Potato help maintain adequate intakes of Vitamin E.
+Fortified products like GERBER® LIL’ CRUNCHIES® Apple & Sweet Potato baked corn snacks help maintain adequate intakes of Vitamin E.

 is a mineral that helps muscles work properly.
 According to Nestlé FITS 2008, virtually no Toddlers are meeting the recommended intake of Potassium in their diet.